 In a Nutshell–Editing Tips

-Next time you need to edit, try these three editing tips.
+Next time you need to edit, try these three quick editing tips.
 And start with the most important one:

 Contact us at Steve Ayers Wordsmith if you need editing services.